jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 https://support.pmp.io/

-Click on Advanced Search to narrow your search, or simply use this url which does the same thing:
+Click on Advanced Search to narrow your search to only stories with images, or simply use this url which does the same thing:

 https://support.pmp.io/?advanced=1&profile=story&has=image